 Part of Filmmaker Programming

-Attendees who RSVP for this event will be sent a link via email one day in advance to register for the online session, which will be conducted with Zoom.
+Attendees who RSVP for this event will be sent a link in their confirmation email to access the online session, which will be conducted with Zoom.
 We recommend that you download and install Zoom on your computer or mobile device in advance, and set yourself up with a free account.
 Attendees will have a chance to participate in the Q&A by sending in questions privately to our moderator.
-Registration closes around one hour before the start of the event — be sure to register early!

 Learn more about how to use Zoom and attending our virtual events here.